Coastal Research and Education Society of Long Island

 To see the distribution of CRESLI's humpback sightings off Montauk you should go to the NYS Geographic Information Gateway and/or go to OBIS-SEAMAP (Ocean Biodiversity Information System Spatial Ecological Analysis of Megavertebrate Populations) and search for CRESLI

-As of September 15, 2023, we have had 1573 humpback encounters in our trips to the Great South Channel, Stellwagen Bank, and Montauk.
-We have photo-identified 674 different humpback whales during these trips with the assistance of Laura Howes of Boston Harbor Cruises, the Gulf of Maine Humpback group, Dr. Jooke Robbins of the Center for Coastal Studies, Mason Weinrich of the Whale Center of New England, the FlukeMatcher groups on Facebook, the Gotham Whale Western NY Bight humpback catalog, HappyWhale, and Flukebook, and Lindsey Jones of Allied Whale.
+As of September 17, 2023, we have had 1566 humpback encounters in our trips to the Great South Channel, Stellwagen Bank, and Montauk.
+We have photo-identified 671 different humpback whales during these trips with the assistance of Laura Howes of Boston Harbor Cruises, the Gulf of Maine Humpback group, Dr. Jooke Robbins of the Center for Coastal Studies, Mason Weinrich of the Whale Center of New England, the Gotham Whale Western NY Bight humpback catalog, HappyWhale, and Flukebook, and Lindsey Jones of Allied Whale.

 CRESLI, Gotham Whale, Wildlife Conservation Society Ocean Giants Program, Atlantic Marine Conservation Society, and the Thorne Lab at Stony Brook University have joined to form the NY Bight Cetacean Consortium and are pooling our humpback whale ID's via Flukebook